 During the years ended December 31, 2020 and 2019 the Bank received borrowings from CBAR in the amount of AZN 2,977 thousand and AZN 4,685 thousand with an annual interest rate of 0.1% per annum for 5 years under the Decree.
-The interest rate of borrowings received from the CBAR for the purpose of financing the restructured loans was below market rate as at the date of origination, therefore as at December 31, 2020 the Bank recognized gain in the amount of AZN 569 thousand (December 31, 2019: AZN 1,005 thousand) at initial recognition of these borrowings.
-The fair value of these borrowings as at December 31, 2022 was AZN 3,480 thousand (December 31, 2021: AZN 5,048 thousand).
+The interest rate of borrowings received from the CBAR for the purpose of financing the restructured loans was below market rate as at the date of origination, therefore the Bank initially recognized these at fair value using existing lending rate of CBAR.
+The carrying value of these borrowings as at December 31, 2023 was AZN 1,800 thousand (December 31, 2022: AZN 3,480 thousand).

-NOTES TO, AND FORMING PART OF, THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2022 (Continued)
+NOTES TO, AND FORMING PART OF, THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2023 (Continued)